|Dropper of the bomb, founder of the CIA, inventor of war without Congress|

 Leap ahead to Libya: Secretary of State Hillary R. Clinton testified to Congress that Congressional authorization was not needed for the military intervention in Libya, and later, when the War Powers Resolution’s 60-day limit was exceeded, President Obama himself notified Congress that it did not apply because the leadership of the operations in Libya were in the hands of NATO.
 (Not us, just our sock puppet.)
 Another bit of pro-war wiggle room is that the War Powers Act never defined “hostilities.”

-Gaddafi was a monster, and currently, Bashar Al-Assad is a monster.
+This means Saddam was a monster, Gaddafi was a monster, and currently, Bashar Al-Assad is a monster.
 But there is an exception.
 We have boots on the ground in Yemen.
 And there is no monster there.
 Even the unwritten rules go by the board!